jgibbard/pcap_diff/README.md

 ### `-f, --output-format <format>`
 Output diff format (for the resulting PCAP).
 One of:

 `basic`: Appends one byte to the end of all packets to indicate if the packet was matching (`0x00`), removed (`0x01`), or added (`0x02`).
-Modified and removed packets are sourced from `File A`.
+Matched and removed packets are sourced from `File A`.
 Added packets are sourced from `File B`.
 The timestamps in the output PCAP reflect the source file that the packet came from (with `--time-offset-a` and `--time-offset-b` applied).
 Wireshark row colouring can be used to highlight added and removed packets.
 The `basic` output format is the default format.

 In order to use the `basic` output format, both PCAPs must have the same link layer.
 For more information on viewing the `basic` output format, see [here](#wireshark-usage---basic-output-format).

-`full`: Include all packets from both files encapsulated in a custom link layer so that Wireshark can show modified packets in the same row.
+`full`: Include all packets from both files encapsulated in a custom link layer so that Wireshark can show matching packets in the same row.
 Viewing this output format requires a Wireshark plugin.
 For more information on viewing the `full` output format, see [here](#wireshark-usage---full-output-format).

 `match_a`: Only packets from `File A` that matched.